MewsSystems/gitbook-connector-api/use-cases/event-management.md

 Now that you have created an availability block object, you can allocate capacity for different dates and resource categories (i.e. create room night blocks).
 Call [Update service availability](../operations/services.md#update-service-availability) to push availability adjustments into Mews.
 Send a *negative* value for the `UnitCountAdjustment` parameter and include the aforementioned `AvailabilityBlockId` in the [availability update](../operations/services.md#availability-update) parameter to reserve units of availability for the availability block you have just created.

-*Example: If you wish to reserve 10 units of availability for certain date(s), send -10 in the `UnitCountAdjustment` parameter.*
+- *Example: If you wish to reserve 10 units of availability for certain date(s), send -10 in the `UnitCountAdjustment` parameter.*

 Should you need to increase or decrease the inventory for your availability block, send the new total to override existing adjustments.

-*Example: Orgiginal adjustment was -5 to reserve 5 units of availability for 1st of May.
+- *Example: Original adjustment was -5 to reserve 5 units of availability for 1st of May.
 User now wishes to increase inventory for the availability block for that date by 2 (to 7 total).
 In this case, send adjustment -7 to override the original adjustment.*

 It is possible to allow overbooking by allocating more inventory (e.g. adjustment of -10) than there are number of resources physically available (e.g. 9 units) at the property.